-In June 2014, the way in which people register to vote changed to Individual Electoral Registration.
+In June 2014, the way in which people register to vote changed to Individual Electoral Registration (IER).

-(Please note: After you have applied to register, we will need to check and process your application before it can be approved.
+Please note: After you have applied to register, we will need to check and process your application before it can be approved.
 We will do this as soon as we can.

 The full register and the open register

 The open register may be purchased by anyone.
 You may choose to have your details excluded from the open register if you wish.

 If you feel that adding your name to the electoral register would have serious safety implications for you and other members of your household, you can apply for anonymous registration.
 There is a set procedure for these applications.